MrMelon54/auwiki/content/networking/rpc/05_checkname.md

 Sent by a joining player's PlayerControl to the host to get their display name updated.

 When received by the host, the host should check whether the name requested is already in use, and if so, append a number to the end to distinguish that player from others with the same name.
-Then the, host sets the player's name with [SetName](@/networking/rpc/06_setname.md).
+Then the, host sets the player's name with {{ link(to="SetName") }}.

 ![](check_name_diagram.svg)